Transfer process

 Applying as a transfer student is like applying as a freshman applicant; however, there are some key differences.
 The first step is to make sure that you meet the school’s transfer criteria.

 Some colleges have a minimum number of credit hours or minimum GPA you have to meet for admission.
+Colleges may also have a maximum number of transfer hours that they’ll accept or that may be applied toward a degree.
 Check the schools website for requirements.

 Then, you'll apply through a platform like ApplyTexas, Common App, or directly on the college website.
 As a transfer applicant, you’ll need to send any college transcripts, and possibly high school transcripts and SAT or ACT scores.
 Many colleges will also ask for a writing sample like a college essay or personal statement.